robOcity/pipelines_with_airflow/README.md

 ## Configuration

 Here I am using my project's repository to store all my Airflow code and configuration files.
 This folder is known as AIRFLOW_HOME and it is stored in the environment.
 I set the AIRFLOW_HOME by running ```export AIRFLOW_HOME=`pwd`/airflow```.

+## Helpful Airflow Commands

+Aiflow has a command line interface ([CLI](https://airflow.apache.org/cli.html#)) that is very useful in finding issues with DAG objects.

+* `airflow list_dags` - Lists all DAGS or produces a stack trace helping you find syntax problems.

+* `airflow test dag_id task_id execution_date` - Runs a task without running all tasks in the DAG.

+* `airflow clear dag_id` - Clears the history of a partilar DAG from the database.

 ## References